Item

 Blake Hatt 4:00

-the spring break, that lasted for like six months.
+The spring break felt like that lasted for like six months.

 CJ Richardson 4:00